kagancetin/MultiWasm/README.md

 # MultiWasm
-Multiple webassembly run together (.net 7)
+Multiple blazor webassembly projects run together and same port (.net 7)

 Description:
-There is 2 webassembly projects and one blazorserver project for serve webassembly pages.
+There is 2 blazor webassembly projects and one blazorserver project for serve blazor webassembly pages.

 How to use:
 Clone repo and run MultiWasm.Web